MicrosoftDocs/azure-docs/articles/machine-learning/how-to-read-write-data-v2.md

 #Customer intent: As an experienced Python developer, I need to read in my data to make it available to a remote compute to train my machine learning models.
 ---

-# Reading and Writing Data in Jobs
+# Read and Write Data in Jobs
 [!INCLUDE [sdk v2](../../includes/machine-learning-sdk-v2.md)]
 [!INCLUDE [CLI v2](../../includes/machine-learning-CLI-v2.md)]

-Learn how to read and write data for your training jobs with the Azure Machine Learning Python SDK v2(preview) and the Azure Machine Learning CLI extension v2.
+Learn how to read and write data for your jobs with the Azure Machine Learning Python SDK v2(preview) and the Azure Machine Learning CLI extension v2.

 ## Prerequisites